The Best 2 Week Russia Itinerary: What To See & Do In Russia

 Written by Campbell & Alya of Stingy Nomads.
-They’ve traveled together to over 30 countries across the globe, including Africa, Latin America, Asia & Europe.
+They’ve traveled together to over 30 countries globally, including Africa, Latin America, Asia & Europe.

-For many travelers visiting Russia is an adventure on its own, with huge countries like Russia it’s often difficult to decide where to go, how to move around.
-This two-week Russia itinerary gives you an opportunity to visit both must-see places and more off-the-beaten paths destinations in Russia.
+For many travelers visiting Russia is an adventure on its own; with huge countries like Russia, it’s often difficult to decide where to go, how to move around.
+This two-week Russia itinerary allows you to visit both must-see places and more off-the-beaten paths destinations in Russia.

 Best Ways To Move Around Russia

 Russia is a vast country for long-distance travel.
 We’d suggest flying, but budget airline options are quite limited in Russia – so be prepared to shell out some serious Russian Ruble.
 Also, if you are flying with a local airline, check for their luggage allowance, as it can vary.

 For many tourists taking a train in Russia is a must-have experience, especially the Transsiberian or an overnight train from Moscow to St Petersburg.
 The train system is quite good in general for moving around Russia.